DiamondLightSource/mx-daq-ui/README.md

 until https://github.com/DiamondLightSource/blueapi/issues/738 is resolved

+### Dark mode

+At the moment, the color scheme defaults to dark mode, making things difficult to read in a browser set light mode.
+Until https://github.com/DiamondLightSource/mx-daq-ui/issues/13 is fixed, the browser needs to be temporarily set to dark mode to run the gui.

 ## Run

 Once all the above steps are done, start a blueapi server.
 The gui can be started by running: